firebuild/firebuild/README.md

 Firebuild does not support [compressing cache entries](https://github.com/firebuild/firebuild/issues/1087), nor [remote caches](https://github.com/firebuild/firebuild/issues/19) yet.

-Firebuild's interception works by preloading libfirebuild.so to the intercepted processes and interposing libc and system calls.
-As a result it can't intercept nor shortcut statically linked binaries.

 ## Installation

 Firebuild is available in [Arch Linux (AUR)](https://aur.archlinux.org/packages/firebuild),